Brooklyn oversize 19th century collection, Brooklyn Public Library, Center for Brooklyn History.

 V1972.1.1255 a,b; V1973.2.228 – V1973.248; V1973.4.218; V1973.4.1414; V1973.6.223 – V1973.6.224; V1973.6.226; V1973.6.236; V1974.23.1.37; V1974.031.73; V1974.41.2 – V1974.41.4; V1984.1.279; V1984.1.1324 – V1984.1.1328; V1986.005.1.10-1; V1986.18.1.17; V1991.105.4 – V1991.105.4

-Additionally, the collections of John D. Morrell, Edna Huntington, Edward B. Watson, and Eugene L. Armbruster, contain images of the building.
+Additionally, the collections of John D. Morrell, Edna Huntington, Edward B. Watson, and Eugene L. Armbruster contain images of the building.

-This research guide was updated April 2023.
+This research guide was updated April 2023 and revised March 2025.